 Google Analytics Demographics and Interest Reporting have been enabled on some Sanofi operated website and as a result personal information about users such as age, gender and interests may be collected.
 Such information will only be used or disclosed for the purpose of better understanding users and identify how experience and interaction can be improved and will not be used or disclosed for any other purpose without your consent.

-At times patients participate in clinical trials of pharmaceutical or consumer products in order to further research and development of certain drugs or health services.
+e.
+Information Collected from Clinical Trials At times patients may participate in clinical trials of pharmaceutical or consumer products in order to further research and development of certain drugs or health services.
 In doing so, patients may provide personal information to the doctor or investigator conducting the clinical trial.

 However, personal and health information collected by doctors and investigators conducting clinical trials is not generally provided to Sanofi.
 Sanofi receives the information relating to a clinical trial patient’s health and pharmaceutical needs in a de-identified form.
 Personal information such as the patient’s name and address is not provided to Sanofi.